 For there is one God and one Mediator between God and men, the Man Christ Jesus," 1 Timothy 2'1-5.

-At an earlier time, the participants in the first ever Kingdom prayer meeting, as recorded in Acts 4'29-30, expressed their desire to be witnesses and for the demonstration of His love and power:
+At an earlier time, the Believers in the first ever Kingdom prayer meeting, as recorded in Acts 4'29-30, expressed their desire, as His witnesses, for the demonstration of His love and power: